Kamali2305/Starwars/README.md

 Update Firebase configuration in the Angular application.
 Run the application using ng serve.
 Access the application in your web browser at http://localhost:4200.
-For Registering: Click the registeration button twice, so that it will auto login to the site so that you have the authentication to create the form.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to the project, feel free to submit a pull request or open an issue with any suggestions or improvements.